 An official transcript of records of all your semesters in English (stamped by your home institution) or, if you are not currently enrolled at an institution of higher education, a copy of your high school diploma (or similar document) in English.
 Click the link above for an example transcript of records.
 The format may vary from university to university.

 A copy of the identification page of your passport.
 Please note that your passport needs to be valid for 18 months after the start of the semester (one-semester students) or 24 months after the start of the semester (two-semester students).
 If your passport expires earlier, please apply for a new passport early.
 Please note that applications that are sent without a valid passport are not processed at all.

 A color picture of 4×3 cm.
 The picture should be taken without glasses and both ears must be visible.
-The picture should be in JPG-format.
+The picture should be in JPG-format).

 Scan all the required attachments to your computer in PDF format.